alecluna/printworksapparel/README.md

 ## 4.)
 Go into the project directory:
 `cd printworksapparel`

 ## 5.)
-Install and update the Python existing dependencies: (this is where I ran into a little trouble with pip, try using pip3 as an alternative because your python version might not support a dependency that Saleor uses.)
+Install and update Python's existing dependencies: (this is where I ran into a little trouble with pip, try using pip3 as an alternative because your python version might not support a dependency that Saleor uses.)
 `$pip install -r requirements.txt` or `$pip3 install -r requirements.txt`

+_Note from the Docs:_
+## Managing Dependencies

+To guarantee repeatable installations, all project dependencies are managed using Pipenv.
+Project’s direct dependencies are listed in Pipfile and running pipenv lock would generate Pipfile.lock that has all versions pinned.

+For users who are not using Pipenv, `requirements.txt` and `requirements_dev.txt` are also provided.

+They should be updated by pipenv lock -r > requirements.txt and pipenv lock -r --dev > requirements_dev.txt, if any dependencies are changed in Pipfile.

+*We recommend you use this workflow and keep Pipfile as well as Pipfile.lock under version control to make sure all computers and environments run exactly the same code.*

 ## 6.)
 Set `SECRET_KEY` environment variable.
 I changed mine to `stingersup` This is for security reasons when developing.
 `$ export SECRET_KEY='stingersup'`